tmerriweather/assessment/readme.md

       "gender":"female",
       "given-name":"Teresa",
       "family-name":"Lewis",
-      "imageURL":"/assets/img/female3.img"
+      "imageURL":"/assets/img/female3.png"
    }
 }
 ```
-*To complete your work, you should use the placeholder imageURL in the JSON response.*
+*To complete your work, you should use the placeholder imageURL in the JSON response.
+This file is included with this project.*

 # Submission Guidelines
 ## The rules are simple: